Norway, Ireland and Spain say they are recognizing a Palestinian state in a historic move

 The United States and Britain, among others, have backed the idea of an independent Palestinian state existing alongside Israel as a solution to the Middle East’s most intractable conflict.
 They insist, however, that Palestinian independence should come as part of a negotiated settlement.

-The head of the Arab League called the step taken by the trio of European nations as “a courageous step.”
+The head of the Arab League called the step taken by the three European nations “a courageous step.”

 “I salute and thank the three countries for this step that puts them on the right side of history in this conflict,” Arab League Secretary-General Ahmed Aboul-Gheit wrote on the social media platform X.